 Click Apply to implement the changes made.
 To delete an entry in the Static Multicast Forwarding Table, click the corresponding X under the Delete heading.
 Click the Show All Multicast Forwarding Entries link to return to the Static Multicast Forwarding Settings window.

 Multicast Port Filtering Mode

 The following figure and table describe how to set up multicast forwarding on the Switch.
-Open the Forwarding Filtering folder and click on the Multicast Port Filtering Mode Setup link to see the entry window below:
+To view this window click, Configuration > Forwarding Filtering > Multicast Port Filtering Mode Setup.